rchain-community/rchain-community.github.io/content/dapps/setup-docker.md

 > ```
 >
 > **Error: Windows push notification framework is missing**
-> Solution: enable windows push noftification (WpnService) or disable this in WPD (windows privacy dashboard)
+> **Solution**: enable windows push noftification (WpnService) or disable this in WPD (windows privacy dashboard)
 >
 > **Error: binding error**
-> Solution: if you have installed the rholang extension for vscode, disable under extension settings: Run Rnode with Docker.
+> **Solution**: if you have installed the rholang extension for vscode, disable under extension settings: Run Rnode with Docker.

 ## Deploy to the local rnode instance